Optimize the Largest Contentful Paint Image

 alt="Image" width="123" height="123">

 Avoid serving images that are larger than necessary.
 If the LCP element is only 600px wide in the viewport, make sure the image is no larger than that.
 Trust me, I see this happening every day!
-To check just do this: inspect the image by right clicking the image and select 'inspect-element'.
-You will now see the dev-tools and the image html is highlighted with a blue background.
-You can now see the image renderend size (443 x 139px) is much smaller then the intrinsic image width (1090x343px).
-That is almost 3 times as large and resizing the image could have saved at least 50 of the file size
+To check, just do this: inspect the image by right clicking the image and select 'inspect-element'.
+You will now see the dev-tools and the image HTML is highlighted with a blue background.
+You can now see the image rendered size (443 x 139px) is much smaller than the intrinsic image width (1090x343px).
+That is almost 3 times as large and resizing the image could have saved at least 50% of the file size.

-To get the best performance out of your LCP, you should eagerly load visible the LCP element (and lazy load images that aren’t immediately visible).
+To get the best performance out of your LCP, you should eagerly load the visible LCP element (and lazy load images that aren't immediately visible).
+This is one of the most common mistakes in LCP optimization, and we cover it in detail in our article on fixing lazily loaded LCP images.

 <img src="lcp-image.jpg" alt="Main image" width="800" height="400">

 For images that appear below the fold (those not visible when the page first loads), lazy loading is the way to go.
 By delaying the loading of these images until the user scrolls near them, you free up bandwidth for more important content, like your LCP element.
-In this way lazy loading is a double edged knife: If used correctly it will speed up your LCP content, if used incoprreclty it will slow it down!.
+In this way lazy loading is a double-edged knife: if used correctly it will speed up your LCP content; if used incorrectly it will slow it down!

 <img src="non-visible-image.jpg"